paketo-buildpacks/rfcs/text/web-servers/0003-javascript-frontend.md

 to go about building their application.
 Finally, users will need to include an `nginx.conf` or `httpd.conf` file that is configured to serve the build result static files.

-## Unresolved Questions and Bikeshedding

-* What does this mean for this buildpack's position in the builder?